top of page

 Communicating with Family

 This is a very difficult topic to address with A LOT of nuance.
 Generally speaking, with your spouse it is a good idea to address concerns sooner than later, so they don't feel betrayed.
-Generally, they want to be a part of your journey.
+Most spouses want to be a part of your journey.
 They may not want to hear your concerns or ridicule of the church, however, they likely prefer knowing where you are at with your beliefs.
 They probably wouldn't appreciate being surprised one day by a huge life-altering decision that affects not only you but your whole family.

-When it comes to relatives and siblings, most people find success at telling them via a letter or an email.
+When it comes to relatives, parents, and siblings, most people find success at telling them via a letter or an email.
 Most people don't want to have debates in the heat of the moment.
 A letter or email gives people time to think and process before connecting with you.
 And most commonly, the recipients of your email will never reply anyways...

 You can also choose not to say anything at all to your relative and simply act non-chalant and factual.
 Imagine you are visiting your family again and they say "Hey, church is starting, you need to get dressed."
 You might say "No, I'm not going."
 Many Mormon families are very conflict avoidant, and so acting non-chalant and factual in the moment might actually do the trick for you.
 Maybe you suddenly have a coffee maker on your counter as family members come to visit.
 They may never mention it at all, but surely get a hint.
 If your family is not conflict-avoidant, this method might still work for you, but likely lead to vastly different reactions than what I described here.